 Lights roasts are best enjoyed black and unsweetened as the bright, vibrant flavors can easily get swamped if you add lots of milk/sugar to your coffee.
 These types of coffee can be an acquired taste, especially for anyone whose palette is used to espresso-based coffees and harsh instants.

 - Try Stone Street Coffee Company’s Ethiopian Yirgacheffe Single Origin Whole Bean Coffee (around $15 per lb) which has fruity and floral notes.

 - For a low-acid light roast, try trücup’s Low Acid Coffee’s Born to Be Mild Light Roast French Press Grind (around $14 per lb).

 Note: For additional “low acid” brands, check out this guide I did previously here.

-It would be remiss not to include a quick word about decaf, as plenty of coffee lovers want or need this option.
+It would be remiss not to include a quick word about using French Presses for decaf coffee, as plenty of coffee lovers want or need this option.
 Decafs come in a range of roasts and can make a decent French press cup, especially from the whole bean.
 If possible, look for coffees decaffeinated without chemicals.

 - For a dark roast, try Jeremiah’s Pick Coffee Organic Water Processed Decaf (around $8 for 10oz).